Policies to promote development

 Tourist income is potentially a highly unstable source of income.
 Sudden changes in the level of tourism can occur for a number of reasons, including changes in national incomes in developed economies.
 Tourism has a high income elasticity of demand meaning that spending is very sensitive to the business cycle.

 In addition, tourist travel is susceptible to health, security, and safety scares, such as Severe Acute Respiratory Syndrome (SARs), which adversely affected travel to China and Canada during 2004, the ebola outbreaks of 2014 and 2019, terrorist attacks, and natural disasters like the Asian tsunami.

 Changes in exchange rates can also make the tourist markets unstable.
-For example, the fall in Sterling between 2007 and 2009 increased the price of foreign holidays, and caused more UK holiday makers to take their holiday at a UK destination.
+For example, the fall in sterling between 2007 and 2009 increased the price of foreign holidays, and caused more UK holiday makers to take their holiday at a UK destination.
 A similar effect occurred as a result of the fall in sterling after the Brexit vote.

 Lastly, changes in taxes, such as changes in airport taxes, carbon taxes, and changes in duty-free allowances can all influence demand for tourism.